acuminous/yadda/README.md

 Please refer to the [Release Notes](./release-notes.md) for more details

 ## Using Yadda
-Please refer to the the [Yadda User Guide](http://acuminous.gitbooks.io/yadda-user-guide)
+Please refer to the the [Yadda User Guide](http://acuminous.gitbooks.io/yadda-user-guide) or if you'd prefer to get started straight away...

 ## tl;dr